-The Summer 2017 edition of the Probian is now available on our website.
+The October 2017 edition of the Probian is now available on our website in a new format.

 Click here for the PDF version .

 You will need a fairly recent version of a PDF reader to view this file.
 To obtain the latest free Adobe Acrobat PDF reader click here, or the much smaller Foxit PDF Reader click here.
 If you have difficulties viewing this file, please contact us by clicking here.